multinet-app/multinet-rfcs/template.md

 Markdown](https://guides.github.com/features/mastering-markdown/) or the [GitHub Flavored Markdown Spec](https://github.github.com/gfm/).

-Once you've made a copy of this template, remove this explanatory text section, fill out the title and metadata above (leaving RFC numbers as `XXXX`), and the sections below, then submit the RFC.
+Once you've made a copy of this template, replace this overview section with a short (~200 word) description of the technical issue being addressed, fill out the title and metadata above (leaving RFC numbers as `XXXX`) and the sections below, then submit the RFC.
 Follow the [guidelines](guidelines) in [RFC 0003](https://github.com/multinet-app/multinet-rfcs/final/0003-rfc_process).

 Note that the `Superseded` and `Superseded-By` metadata entries are only needed when a new RFC will supersede an existing one (then the new one must say which RFC it supersedes, and the superseded one must indicate the new RFC that supersedes it).

-## Overview

-This should be a short (~200 word) description of the technical issue being addressed.

-This (and the above metadata) is the only section strictly required to submit a draft RFC; the following sections can be barebones and fleshed out as you work through the DEP process.

 ## Motivation